 Well two thoughts actually.

 The first was: “You’ve run out of ideas or forgotten how to write.”
-Or something along those lines – in essence it was a version of the thoughts I’ve been aware of for years and have found ways to get round.
+It was a version of the thoughts I’ve been aware of for years and have found ways to get round.

 The other thought was sneakier, and masqueraded as useful advice.
 It told me that if I didn’t start right now I was going to do the same thing I “always” do and end up not getting enough done in the morning and so spend the evening working on a blog post due later today.
 (This post as it happens.)